Irish and Czech voters go to the polls on Day 2 of EU elections as the far right seeks more power

-BRUSSELS (AP) — Voters in Ireland and the Czech Republic, two countries where immigration was a key issue on the campaign trail, took to the polls Friday on the second day of the elections for the European Parliament, where a surge of the far-right across the 27-nation bloc was likely to emerge from the electoral marathon.
+BRUSSELS (AP) — Voters in Ireland and the Czech Republic, two countries where immigration was a key issue on the campaign trail, took to the polls on Friday, the second day of the balloting for the European Parliament.
+A surge of the far-right across the 27-nation bloc was likely to emerge from the electoral marathon.

 Final results will not be released until Sunday night, once voting is completed in every country.
-However, an exit poll Thursday after the elections kicked off in the Netherlands confirmed that Geert Wilders' far-right PVV party should make big gains.
+However, an exit poll on Thursday after the elections kicked off in the Netherlands confirmed that Geert Wilders' far-right PVV party would likely make big gains.

 Although a coalition of pro-European parties pushed the PVV into second place amid a bigger turnout than at the previous EU elections, Wilders’ party looked to have made the biggest gains of the night.